 How to improve your memory health

-Some people have lapses in memory, for instance, forgetting the name of a new acquaintance’s or misplacing their office keys.
+Some people have lapses in memory, for instance, forgetting the name of a new acquaintance or misplacing their office keys.

 Often, this is because a person is a bit too busy or is preoccupied.

-Having a consistently poor memory could be a problem to someone.
+Having a consistently poor memory could be a problem for someone.

 People can be able to take steps to protect their brain against cognitive decline as they grow older.

 The brain needs regular use to stay cognitive and healthy.
 Mental workouts are very important.
-It challenges the mind and help it grow and expand, and this improve memory.
+It challenges the mind and helps it grow and expand, and this improves memory.

 Work on your ability to recall details and quickly memorize patterns.

 There are a few apps and games that you can use to train your brain.
 Some of the apps are: